 \subsubsection{Two-dimensional Pressure-loaded Elastic Band}

 In this benchmark, an elastic band deforms and ultimately reaches a steady-state configuration determined by the pressure difference across the band.
 The steady-state fluid velocity should be zero.
 The computational domain for this nondimensional benchmark is $2L \times L$, with $L = 1$.
 The time step size is $\Delta t = 10^{-3} \euleriandx$ and is systematically reduced as needed to maintain stability throughout the simulation.
 The Cartesian grid for this benchmark uses $N = 128$ cells in each coordinate direction on a single level.
 The structure is an elastic beam with an incompressible neo-Hookean material model.
 We impose fluid traction boundary conditions $\bbsigma (\xb, t)\nb(\xb) = -\boldsymbol{h}$ and $\bbsigma (\xb, t)\nb(\xb) = \boldsymbol{h}$ on the left and right boundaries of the computational domain, respectively, in which $\boldsymbol{h}=(5,0)^T$, and zero velocity is enforced along the top and bottom boundaries.
-Figure~\ref{fig:elastic_band_error}a depicts a schematic of this benchmark and Table~\ref{tb:elastic_band} lists its parameters.
+Figure~\ref{fig:elastic_band_error}a depicts a schematic of this benchmark and Table~\ref{tb:elastic_band} lists its parameters (see also Table~\ref{tbl:elastic_band-ib-points} for the number of elements and interaction points for the elastic band benchmark).
 Here the elastic band was discretized with $\Ptwo$ elements.
 Figure~\ref{fig:elastic_band_error}b shows comparison of the error norms in velocity for values of $\mfac = 0.5, 0.75, 1.0, 2.0,$ and $4.0$ between elementally coupled simulations obtained by Lee and Griffith~\cite{Lee2021} and nodal coupling.
 Our results indicate, for both methods, that there is loss of accuracy with relatively coarser meshes when the structure is loaded by fluid pressure.
 In particular, the nodally coupled method shows a significant increase in the errors when $\mfac > 1$.
 For $\mfac \le 1$, the errors are comparable between different cases.
-This suggests that for pressure-loaded cases, the structural mesh needs to be as fine or finer (i.e, $\mfac \leq 1$) than the Cartesian grid for both nodal and elemental coupling schemes.
+This suggests that for pressure-loaded cases, the structural mesh needs to be as fine or finer (i.e., $\mfac \leq 1$) than the Cartesian grid for both nodal and elemental coupling schemes.